 We sourced model parameters from the results of the clinical evidence review, expert opinion, and the published literature.
 We sourced sensitivity for each actionable genomic alteration from the clinical evidence review.
-Similar to Englmeier et al, 203 we assumed that both tissue and liquid biopsy testing would have 100% specificity.
-We sourced the prevalence of actionable genomic alterations, the probability of insufficient tissue after tissue testing, the probability of a liquid biopsy sample not including tumour DNA, and the probability of a second tissue biopsy not being feasible from published studies.
-204-212 As in the 2020 Ontario Health health technology assessment of liquid biopsy testing to detect EGFR T790M mutations, we assumed that only people who received tissue testing would be at risk of the testing-related adverse event of pneumothorax requiring chest drainage.
-184 We sourced the probability of experiencing a pneumothorax requiring chest drainage from Ayyappan et al.213 We sourced the probability that a person would have a PD-L1 expression level equal to or greater than 50% from Hwang et al.201 PD-L1 test results depend on the success of tissue testing.
-We sourced test turnaround time, defined as time between test order date and test report, for both tissue and liquid biopsy testing from Leighl et al.211 We conducted a scenario analysis in which reduced test turnaround time resulted in improved outcomes for people with actionable genomic alterations detected.
+Similar to Englmeier et al,177 we assumed that both tissue and liquid biopsy testing would have 100% specificity.
+We sourced the prevalence of actionable genomic alterations, the probability of insufficient tissue after tissue testing, the probability of a liquid biopsy sample not including tumour DNA, and the probability of a second tissue biopsy after a failed tissue biopsy from published studies.203-210 We assumed that the probability of insufficient tissue after a second tissue biopsy was similar to the probability of insufficient tissue after a first tissue biopsy.
+As in the 2020 Ontario Health health technology assessment of liquid biopsy testing to detect EGFR T790M mutations, we assumed that only people who received tissue testing would be at risk of the testing-related adverse event of pneumothorax requiring chest drainage.184 We sourced the probability of experiencing a pneumothorax requiring chest drainage from Ayyappan et al.211 We sourced the probability that a person would have a PD-L1 expression level equal to or greater than 50% from Hwang et al.201 PD-L1 test results depend on the success of tissue testing.
+We sourced test turnaround time, defined as time between test order date and test report, for both tissue and liquid biopsy testing from Leighl et al.207 We conducted a scenario analysis in which reduced test turnaround time resulted in improved outcomes for people with actionable genomic alterations detected.
 Appendix 7 provides a detailed description of how we calculated our model inputs and incorporated uncertainty for each variable.